etoroxlabs/etoroxlabs.github.io/index.md

 ---

 <h1>Senior Software Developer</h1>
-**Apply before 15th of October 2020**.
+**Apply before 15th of November 2020**.
 We accept applications and interview on a rolling basis.
 <br>
 <br>
 ## Life at eToroX Labs
 <div class="row">
   <div class="col-sm-6">
     <p>
-      We are seeking senior software developers to join our team in Copenhagen.
-Our team currently consists of four software developers.
-Some of us have an academic specialization at the level of a master’s degree, Ph.D. and Postdoc - others are experienced in product development or work as full stack developers.
+      We are seeking senior software developers to join our team of four software developers in Copenhagen.
+We are a diverse team with different backgrounds, some of us have an academic specialization at the level of a master’s degree, Ph.D. and Postdoc - others are experienced in product development or work as full stack developers.
     </p>
     <p>
-      You will work primarily out of the danish offices in Copenhagen, based on the south campus of the University of Copenhagen.
+      You will work primarily out of the danish offices in Copenhagen, based on the South Campus of the University of Copenhagen (KUA).
 We cherish a relaxed and informal office atmosphere and believe that task-ownership and intrinsic motivation is key, in producing superior products.
 We work primarily on a project-oriented basis in which we value clear and transparent communication.
 For this reason, we appreciate applicants who are ready and capable to take initiative and end-to-end responsibility.
     </p>
   </div>
   <div class="col-sm-6">